georgeweigt/eigenmath/README.md

 ./eigenmath test/selftest2
 ```

-If everything is ok then `ok` is printed.
+If all tests pass then `ok` is printed.
-If something is wrong then `Stop` is printed.
+Otherwise, `Stop` is printed.

 #